irvingpop/irvingpop.github.io/source/_posts/2015-04-20-tuning-the-chef-server-for-scale.markdown

 * Erlang/OTP
 * Ruby
 * The Linux Kernel
+  * LVM
+  * Storage subsystem
+  * Network stack

 It's important to understand the performance characteristics, monitoring and troubleshooting of these components.
 Especially Postgres, Solr, RabbitMQ and Linux systems in general.
+It's worth noting that the Chef server core is Open Source, and all if its code can be examined [on Github](https://github.com/chef/chef-server)

 Because these components are glued together using Chef, it's highly recommended that you familiarize yourself with the [cookbooks that configure the Chef server when you run `chef-server-ctl reconfigure`](https://github.com/chef/opscode-omnibus/tree/master/files/private-chef-cookbooks)